Skip to content

 What is a Movement Disorders fellowship?

 A fellowship is additional training in a sub-specialized area of medicine.
-Trainees who have completed medical school and a residency are eligible to obtain a license, board certification, and practice medicine.
+Trainees who have completed medical school and residency are eligible to obtain a license, board certification, and practice medicine.
 Some doctors opt to complete additional training at this point.

-- “Table Tennis as Exercise in Parkinson’s disease: assessing barriers.”
+• “Table Tennis as Exercise in Parkinson’s disease: assessing barriers”

-- “Caregiver expectations for DBS surgery in Parkinson’s disease and its relations to caregiver burden.”
+• “Caregiver expectations for DBS surgery in Parkinson’s disease and its relations to caregiver burden”

-- “Smart phone applications in deep brain stimulation evaluation and follow up for Parkinson’s disease”
+• “Smartphone applications in deep brain stimulation evaluation and follow up for Parkinson’s disease”

-- “Use of GABA Magnetic Resonance Spectroscopy to determine the role of inhibitory dysfunction in cervical dystonia”
+• “Used of GABA Magnetic Resonance Spectroscopy to determine the role of inhibitory dysfunction in cervical dystonia”

 Our Program

 The University of Colorado Anschutz Medical Campus (CU Anschutz) is the largest provider of comprehensive neurological and neurosurgical care in the Rocky Mountain Region.
-Our program serves as a major tertiary referral center for Colorado and many neighboring states.
-We serve over 7,000 patients annually through clinics at the University of Colorado Hospital, UCHealth satellite clinics, Denver Health Medical Center, and the Rocky Mountain Regional VA Medical Center.
+Our program is a major tertiary referral center for Colorado and many neighboring states.
+We serve over 7,000 patients through clinics at the University of Colorado Hospital, UCHealth satellite clinics, Denver Health Medical Center, and the Rocky Mountain Regional VA Medical Center.

-The Movement Disorders center has 11 faculty who work with our trainees closely throughout the year.
+The Movement Disorders Center has 11 faculty who work with our trainees closely throughout the year.
 Each of these team members has unique areas of clinical and research expertise within movement disorders.

 Our center values a multi-disciplinary approach to patient care.
 The team works closely with a variety of subspecialists in clinic and educating trainees.
 Our fellows rotate through a variety of clinics to give them a robust education in movement disorders.
 These clinics include Huntington’s Disease Interdisciplinary Team, Advanced Therapies Clinic, Neuro-palliative Care Clinics, Neuro-ophthalmology Clinic, Neuro-behavior Clinic, and underserved populations at Denver Health Clinic.